PySimpleGUI/PySimpleGUI/readme.md

 # PySimpleGUI User's Manual
 ## This manual is crammed full of answers so start your search for answers here.
 Read/Search this PRIOR to opening an Issue on GitHub.

-## Python GUI For Humans - Transforms tkinter, Qt, Remi, WxPython into a people-friendly Pythonic interfaces
+## Python GUI For Humans - Transforms tkinter, Qt, Remi, WxPython into portable people-friendly Pythonic interfaces

 #### July-2019 Note - This readme is being generated from the PySimpleGUI.py file located on GitHub.
 As a result, some of the calls or parameters may not match the PySimpleGUI that you pip installed.